FeTS-AI/Challenge/singularity_example/readme.md

 - `--net --network=none` : No network access
 - `--nv` : use experimental GPU (nvidia) support

-*) Note that this filesystem is usually rather small, so we recommend to store any intermediate outputs in the output directory instead.
+We recommend using above options when performing local tests (or run [`run_submission.py`](../scripts/run_submission.py)) to avoid problems during the testing phase.

 Tip for debugging: `singularity shell` instead of `singularity run` starts an interactive shell inside the container.

+*) Note that this filesystem is usually rather small, so we recommend to store any intermediate outputs in the output directory instead and clean up after inference is complete.